The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Cecil James Sharp, researcher, teacher, and author of books about Folk Dance in the English and Anglo-American traditions and European dance history.
+Information: Cecil James Sharp, researcher, teacher, and author of books about European dance history and international dance.

 Cecil was born on November 22, 1859.
 He was the founding father of the folklore revival in England in the early 20th century, and many of England's traditional dances and music owe their continuing existence to his work in recording and publishing them.